pingidentity/terraform-provider-pingfederate/docs/resources/oauth_access_token_manager.md

 Optional:

 - `allowed_clients` (Attributes List) If 'restrictClients' is true, this field defines the list of OAuth clients that are allowed to access the token manager. (see [below for nested schema](#nestedatt--access_control_settings--allowed_clients))
-- `inherited` (Boolean) If this token manager has a parent, this flag determines whether access control settings are inherited from the parent.
+- `inherited` (Boolean, Deprecated) If this token manager has a parent, this flag determines whether access control settings are inherited from the parent.
 When set to true, the other fields in this model become read-only.
 The default value is false.
 - `restrict_clients` (Boolean) Determines whether access to this token manager is restricted to specific OAuth clients.
 If false, the 'allowedClients' field is ignored.
 The default value is false.

 <a id="nestedatt--access_control_settings--allowed_clients"></a>